 A 1031 deferred exchange is an exchange in which you sell your qualified property called the “Relinquished Property” and subsequently purchase qualified property called the “Replacement Property”.

-For income tax purposes, real estate is divided into four (4) classifications.
+Real estate is divided into four (4) classifications for income tax purposes.
 The Classifications are:

 The first time limitation requires a Replacement Property to be identified within 45 calendar days of the transfer of the Relinquished Property.
 This is called the “Indentification Period”.

-The second time limitation is called the “Exchange Period".
-The exchange period begins on the date you transfer the relinquished property and ends 180 calendar days thereafter.
-The exchange must be completed during the “exchange period".
+The second time limitation is called the “Exchange Period.”
+The exchange period begins on the date you transfer the relinquished property and ends 180 calendar days later.
+The exchange must be completed during the “exchange period.”

 There are limitations on how many replacement properties you may identify in the same deferred exchange, no matter how many relinquished properties you sell.

-You actually acquire the replacement property, close the transaction prior to the end of the exchange period and the replacement property acquired is the same as identified during the 45 day identification period.
+You acquire the replacement property, close the transaction before the end of the exchange period, and the replacement property acquired is the same as identified during the 45-day identification period.

-The secret to a successful deferred exchange is to avoid receipt of money during the transaction.
+The secret to a successful deferred exchange is to avoid receiving money during the transaction.